 Annex XIII provides criteria on screening level and assessment level.
 For substances produced in amounts higher than 100 t/year, assessment level information has to be generated in any case.

-According to Annex XIII, a substance fulfils the bioaccumulation criterion if the bioconcentration factor (BCF) is higher than 2000 and is considered to be very bioaccumulative if the BCF is higher than 5000.
+According to Annex XIII, a substance fulfills the bioaccumulation criterion if the bioconcentration factor (BCF) is higher than 2000 and is considered to be very bioaccumulative if the BCF is higher than 5000.

 Screening level information according to Annex XIII includes Kow, which can be experimentally derived or estimated, and may indicate B or vB properties.
 According to the Guidance on IR&CSR Chapter R.11, if a substance has log Kow > 4.5,or log Kow > 2 and log Koa > 5 and uptake cannot be excluded by other indicators (see next section), the substance is potentially B (ECHA 2017).
 This also means, that if the substance’s log Kow is less than 4.5, Koa less than 5 and non-lipid bioaccumulation is not expected to occur, the substance can be concluded not B on screening level.